Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-activ3d/TASKS.md

 ## Task 1
 * Objective: analyze your industry and decide your primary and support activities
+*** Our industry is activewear industry.The global activewear market size reached 288.42 billion in 2020 and the annual market growth rate is increasing year by year.
+Market growth includes fashion trends and the development of the activewear manufacturing technology.
+Primary activities are researching, designing and prototyping specialized raw material that we need for our products.
+Also research and development activities on processing our raw material with engineers.
+Support activities are management, human resources management and finance
+* Your company's name:ACTIV3D
 ***
-* Your company's name:
-***
-* Your company's NAICS (at least 4-digit) code and associated description from [NAICS Search](https://www.naics.com/search/):
+* Your company's NAICS (at least 4-digit) code and associated description from [NAICS Search](https://www.naics.com/search/): 339920

 *Important note: Your NAICS 4-digit code must start with 31, 32, or 33 (Manufacturing)*
 ***
 * Corporate name and total employees of the top 3 businesses (Click To View Corporate Businesses by Revenue):
+Acushnet Holdings: 5209
+Callaway Golf company: 2400
+Coleman Company: 3690

 ***
-* Number of businesses in your NAICS code from [Market Research](https://www.naics.com/market-research/):
+* Number of businesses in your NAICS code from [Market Research](https://www.naics.com/market-research/): 7873
 ***
-* List of your company's primary activities divided into engineering activities and operations activities:
+* List of your company's primary activities divided into engineering activities and operations activities: Engineering activities are design,prototyping and R&D. Operation activities are setting up tools such as 3D machines, handling inventory products and lastly finishing and quality control of products.
 ***
-* List of your company's support activities:
+* List of your company's support activities: Planning our primary activities,´human resources management, general management and finance.
 ***

 ## Task 2